rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 ### Firmware

-No much to do here, the user can put his firmware files directly in `/var/lib/firmware` on the nodes in the custom container image so the firmware feature of KMM is a bit useless here.
+No much to do here, the user can put his firmware files directly in `/lib/firmware` on the nodes in the custom container image or set `firmware_class.path` in their image's `sysctl.conf` so the firmware feature of KMM is a bit useless here.

 ### Preflight